Jet Express

 Jet Express was an airline based in Libreville, Gabon.
 It operated a domestic schedule linking the major towns of Gabon with regional services to neighbouring countries in West Africa.
 Its main base was Libreville International Airport and in 2007 became O. R. Tambo International Airport.
+Its head office when in business was located in Tortola.

 According to the website ch-aviation the company is out of business.

 History

 The airline was established in 1989 as Avirex Gabon and is owned by Philippe Salles (98%), its President and CEO.
 In 2007, the airline was renamed "Jet Express" operated mostly charters and wet and dry leases aircraft to airlines from Johannesburg.

 Destinations

 Jet Express operates the following services (in March 2008):